This Tzatziki Sauce without Dairy Is:

 An Easy Tzatziki with Mint Recipe

 This dairy free tzatziki sauce is what I call an Easy Weeknight Meal – which is on your table in under 30 minutes.
-These quick and simple recipes are perfect for those nights when you want a healthy homecooked meal but don’t want to spend hours in the kitchen.
+These quick and simple recipes are perfect for those nights when you want a quick homecooked meal but don’t want to spend hours in the kitchen.
 I have a whole section of The Herbeevore dedicated to Easy Weeknight Meals, that are great for the whole family.
-From soups and stews, to pastas and proteins – a healthy meal can be on your table in no time.
+From soups and stews, to pastas and proteins – a yummy meal can be on your table in no time.
 Even faster than ordering takeout!

 How Do You Make Tzatziki without Dairy?